Bichat–Claude Bernard Hospital

 The Bichat–Claude Bernard Hospital (Hôpital Bichat-Claude-Bernard [opital biʃa klod bɛʁnaʁ]) is located in the 18th arrondissement of Paris, France, and is operated by Assistance Publique – Hôpitaux de Paris (APHP).
 It was founded in 1881 as l'Hôpital Bichat (after Xavier Bichat), incorporating the units of nearby Hôpital Claude-Bernard upon the latter's demolition in 1970.
 The Bichat–Claude Bernard Hospital is also a teaching hospital of the Université Paris Cité.

+Since 2007, the fire department has deemed the hospital's fire procedures and emergency exits unsafe.
+According to the APHP, the building cannot be modernized.

+In 2017, the hospital opened the country's first unit entirely dedicated to dermatology issues related to tattoos.

+In 2023, the project to merge the Bichat-Claude Bernard Hospital and the Beaujon Hospital to create the Grand Paris-Nord Hospital in Saint-Ouen was cancelled.